leukipp/cortile/README.md

 ```

 ## Additional [![additional](https://img.shields.io/github/issues-pr-closed/leukipp/cortile?style=flat-square)](#additional-)
-Special settings:
+Special use cases:
+- Use the `window_slaves_max` property to limit the number of windows.
+  - e.g. with one active master and `window_slaves_max = 2`, all windows following the third window are stacked behind the two slaves.
 - Use the `edge_margin` property to account for additional spaces.
   - e.g. for deskbar panels or conky infographics.
-- Use the `window_slaves_max` property to limit the number of windows.
-  - e.g. with one active master and `window_slaves_max = 2`, all windows following the third window are stacked behind the two slaves.

-Hot corners:
-- Use `tiling_enabled = false` if you prefer to utilize only the hot corner functionalities.
+- Use `tiling_enabled = false` if you prefer to enable tiling only when needed.
-- Use the hot `[corners]` properties to execute any external command available on your system.
-  - e.g. use `bottom_center = "firefox"` to open a web browser window.

-Systray:
-- Use the `tiling_icon` property to add any external command to the systray menu.
-  - e.g. use `tiling_icon = [...,['firefox', 'Open Browser'],...]` to add a web browser entry.
+  - e.g. or to mainly utilize the hot corner functionalities.
+- Use [cortile-addons](https://github.com/leukipp/cortile-addons) if you need any other specific logic.
+  This repository offers a range of extensions and enhancements specifically designed for cortile.

+Security concerns:
+- Since the [dbus api](https://github.com/leukipp/cortile/tree/develop?tab=readme-ov-file#addons-) exposes internal cortile properties to the outside, malicious code running on the same host could easily access them.
+  However, the information cortile holds (e.g. about open windows) can also be accessed using other tools interfacing with the X11 window system.
+  Therefore the decision was made that direct access to cortile provides greater flexibility for running custom logic without compromising security.
+  - If you want to disable this feature run cortile with `cortile disable-dbus-interface`.
+- Any scripts placed in the `~/.config/cortile/addons/` folder will be executed when the application starts.
+  This provides the possibility to run custom [cortile python](https://github.com/leukipp/cortile/tree/develop?tab=readme-ov-file#addons-) scripts without worrying much about startup behavior and dependency issues.
+  However, it also creates a potential security risk as malicious code could place files in this folder to be executed by cortile.
+  - If you want to disable this feature run cortile with `cortile disable-addons-folder`.
+- Cortile runs perfectly fine with user permissions.
+  - Do not run cortile as root!

 ## Issues [![issues](https://img.shields.io/github/issues-closed/leukipp/cortile?style=flat-square)](#issues-)
 Cortile works best with Xfwm and Openbox window systems.